-Late Breaking News Click to access the latest information about updates, patches, and software issues regarding this release.
-Click to verify that your configuration meets all pertinent Windows Data Collector software and hardware requirements.
-SORT Click to access the Veritas Services and Operations Readiness Tools (SORT) site.
-In addition to the product download you can also download the custom reports about your computer and Veritas enterprise products, a checklist providing configuration recommendations, and system and patch requirements to install or upgrade your software.
+Click to access the latest information about updates, patches, Late Breaking News and software issues regarding this release.

+Windows Data Click to verify that your configuration meets all pertinent Collector software and hardware requirements.

+SORT Click to access the Veritas Services and Operations Readiness software.

+Tools (SORT) site.

+In addition to the product download you can also download the custom reports about your computer and Veritas enterprise products, a checklist providing configuration recommendations, and system and patch requirements to install or upgrade your

 Browse Contents Click to view the software disc contents.

-Click to contact Veritas Technical Support.
+Technical Support Click to contact Veritas Technical Support.